 Unlike permanent tattoos, henna does not penetrate deeply into the skin.
 Instead, it creates a temporary stain that gradually darkens over 24–48 hours and fades naturally within 1 to 4 weeks, depending on skin type and aftercare.
 This makes it a popular and safe option for people who want body decoration without long-term commitment.

-In Morocco, henna is not just cosmetic , it is deeply tied to identity, tradition, and spirituality.
+Henna tattoo tour in Morocco, is not just cosmetic , it is deeply tied to identity, tradition, and spirituality.

 2) History of Henna tattoo in Morocco